-With more people entering the ranks, competition for desirable project management positions is naturally increasing.
-Aspiring project managers are looking for ways to differentiate themselves in the job market, and getting a PMP certification from the Project Management Institute is one of the most effective ways to do thatWhile there are many more PMP-certified project managers today than there were just a few years ago, a project management certification is still a mark of distinction.
+The need for more PMPs doesn’t necessarily mean there’s no competition, however.
+It’s natural for aspiring project managers to want to look for ways to differentiate themselves in the job market, and getting a PMP certification from the Project Management Institute is one of the most effective ways to do thatWhile there are many more PMP-certified project managers today than there were just a few years ago, a project management certification is still a mark of distinction.

 What’s Involved in Getting a PMP?

 Once you’re certified, you’ll need to earn professional development units every three years to maintain your PMP status.
 Depending on how you earn your development units, maintaining your certification can be a fairly expensive process in itself.

 What Benefits Can You Expect?

 In most cases, your earning potential will increase significantly once you can put “PMP” after your name– in fact, a recent PMI project management salary survey indicated that certified project managers make an average of 20 percent more than their non-certified counterparts.

 PMP certification will also put you in the running for higher-profile and more interesting projects, and can improve your chances of getting hired by one of the increasing number of organizations that consider certification on a resume a prerequisite for a project management role.